If you’re one of the fitness enthusiasts who love working out at home and looking for alternatives to bar dips, you’ve come to the perfect place.

 - Hoist yourself up, bend your knees to a 60 to 90-degree angle, and keep your legs crossed.

-- Bending your elbows, lower your body until your knees close to the floor.
+- Bending your elbows, lower your body until your knees are close to the floor.

 4. Tabletop Dips